michplunkett/supreme-court-ml-predictions/README.md

 - `make get-data`: This function gets the initial data from [Convokit](https://convokit.cornell.edu/documentation/supreme.html)
 - `make clean-data`: This function cleans the downloaded [Convokit](https://convokit.cornell.edu/documentation/supreme.html) and provides tokenizations of utterances data.
 - `make describe-data`: This function parses the cleaned [Convokit](https://convokit.cornell.edu/documentation/supreme.html) data and produces an Excel file that contains basic descriptive statistics of the data.
-- `make process-data': This function parses the tokenized [Convokit](https://convokit.cornell.edu/documentation/supreme.html) data and produces dataframes collapsing tokenization by case IDs.
+- `make process-data`: This function parses the tokenized [Convokit](https://convokit.cornell.edu/documentation/supreme.html) data and produces dataframes collapsing tokenization by case IDs.
+- `make logistic-regression`: This function runs a logistic regression on the output of the `process-data` functionality.

 ## Package Description